AndrewW-NFC/NFC-tools/README.md

 nfc devices
 ```

 Then reopen Settings and choose the correct input device.
 On macOS, you may also need to grant microphone permission.

-### The app says no microphone is configured

-Open the web app and complete the setup wizard, or use Settings to choose a device.

 ### No detections appear

 Check:

-- Did the app create WAV files?
+* Did the app create WAV files?
-- Did analyzer installation finish?
+* Did analyzer installation finish?
+* Are BirdNET and/or Nighthawk enabled?
-- Does `nfc doctor` show any failures?
+* Does Diagnostics show any failures?
-- Are the confidence filters set too high?
+* Are the confidence filters set too high?
-- Is the selected night correct?
+* Is the selected night or folder correct?

 ### The computer stopped recording overnight

 Check:

-- Power cable
+* power cable
-- Battery settings
+* battery settings
-- Sleep settings
+* sleep settings
-- System updates
+* system updates
-- Microphone connection
+* microphone connection
-- Available disk space
+* available disk space

+### The map does not appear in Settings

+The map uses online map tiles.
+If the map does not load, check the internet connection.
+You can still enter latitude and longitude directly.

 ## Privacy

 NFC Tools is designed to run locally.
 Recordings stay on your computer.

-Network access may be used for setup tasks such as installing analyzers, looking up locations, downloading dependencies, or fetching optional weather data.
+Network access may be used for setup tasks such as installing analyzers, looking up locations, downloading dependencies, loading map tiles, or fetching optional weather data.

 ## Developer documentation